Arizona Musicfest Scholarship

 University of Colorado Boulder, 2021-2025

 Sharon Hui currently studies with Dr. Jennifer Hayghe in pursuit of a BM in Piano Performance at the University of Colorado Boulder.
-Sharon is an instructor for their Youth Piano Program, Vice President for the CU Boulder Collegiate Chapter of MTNA, and pursues a Music Technology Certificate with experience in recording, mixing, and mastering recitals at the College of Music.
-She has earned an Associate Diploma in Piano Performance (ARSM) from the Royal Schools of Music.
+She is an instructor at their Youth Piano Program for private lessons and group classes, President of the CU Boulder Collegiate Chapter of MTNA, and is seeking her Music Theory and Music Technology Certificates while working as a recording technician at the College of Music.
+She has also earned an Associate Diploma in Piano Performance (ARSM) from the Royal Schools of Music.

 Sharon’s appearance with the Musica Nova Orchestra in 2021, performing Mendelssohn’s Piano Concerto No. 1 in G minor, marked her concerto debut as the first-prize winner of the 2019 Arizona Piano Institute Festival Concerto Competition.
-She recently attended the Brevard Music Center Summer Festival, the Wild Plums Recording Retreat, and the Brancaleoni International Music Festival.
-She previously studied with Dr. Mandarin G. Cheung-Yueh and has worked with artist-teachers Dian Baker, Cathal Breslin, Andrew Brownell, Sean Chen, Yi-Yang Chen, Stephanie Cheng, Alan Chow, Alvin Chow, Stijn de Cock, Pavlina Dokovska, Svetozar Ivanov, Annie Jeng, Adrienne Kim, Jon Kimura Parker, Donna Lee, Mackenzie Melemed, Robert Moody, Anton Nel, Elizabeth Pridonoff, Eugene Pridonoff, Igor Resnianski, Eckart Selheim, Logan Skelton, Suzanne Torkelson, John Weems, Nancy Weems, and Ian Wisekal.
+In recent summers, she has attended the Brevard Music Center Summer Festival, the Wild Plums Recording Retreat, and the Brancaleoni International Music Festival.
+Last spring, alongside her colleagues, she presented research at the 2024 MTNA National Conference in Atlanta.

-Alongside her fellow pianists, Sharon has featured works by underrepresented composers through the Hidden Voices project in the American Research Center at CU Boulder.
-She also particularly enjoys performing as a collaborative and chamber pianist.
-She looks forward to her junior recital in Fall of 2023.
+As part of the Hidden Voices project in the American Research Center at CU Boulder, Sharon has recorded and featured works by underrepresented composers.
+She also continues to enjoy performing collaboratively, and looks forward to her senior recital in Fall of 2024.

 Leo Kubota